Published on August 12, 2019. Last Updated on October 21, 2021.

 Like many plant-based extracts being talked about and marketed to consumers for hair health and growth, rice bran oil is attributed to a wide range of health benefits, including healthier-looking tresses, and improved hair growth.

 While we should always be aware that there are many myths associated with different trending natural ingredients, studies explain why we should consider rice bran for improved hair sheen and growth.

 The Beauty Buzz on Rice Bran Oil Properties For Hair

 Online site brands, such as Style Craze, NDTV Food, Cure Joy, and Naturally Curly, have discussed rice bran oil’s hair and beauty benefits.

 In fact, it is also a favorite of celebrity hairstylist, Corey Powell who says, “With its high concentration of vitamin E, rice bran oil creates a hard shell barrier around the hair cuticle so that the hairs are stronger and less likely to break.”

 Referred to as the “Asian secret to beautiful, healthy hair,” rice bran oil is making its way from Eastern tradition to modern, natural health practices across the globe.

-The gold colored extract comes from the outer brown husk of the rice grain.
-It is heralded as a rich source of antioxidants, a dandruff fighter and even a natural UV protectant.
-According to various articles found online aimed at beauty enthusiasts, rice bran is the only source of a potent antioxidant known as oryzanol.
-Also, they mention that a component found in oryzanol, called ferulic acid acts as a hair growth stimulant.
+The gold-colored extract comes from the outer brown husk of the rice grain.
+It is heralded as a rich source of antioxidants, a dandruff fighter, and even a natural UV protectant.
+According to various online articles aimed at beauty enthusiasts, rice bran oil is the only source of a potent antioxidant known as oryzanol.
+Also, they mention that a component found in oryzanol, called ferulic acid, acts as a hair growth stimulant.

 But what are scientists saying about the benefits of rice bran for hair?
 And what are actual studies revealing about how and why it can help with follicular and skin health?